clearpath-docs/warthog-sphinx-tutorials/doc/KeepingUpdated.rst

     rosrun warthog_bringup install

-You can now configure Warthog to :doc:`connect to your wi-fi <WarthogNetwork>`.
+You can now configure Warthog to :doc:`connect to your wi-fi <Networking>`.